medibloc/panacea-core/.gitbook/5-oracles/1-operate-oracle-nodes/5-running-oracle-node.md

 4. Make `encrypted secret key` using `consumer public key`
 5. Respond with `encrypted secret key` to the data consumer

-The data consumer can obtain the `secret key` through his/her `private key`, and can decrypt data from `IPFS`.
+The data consumer can obtain the `secret key` through his/her `private key`, and can decrypt data from `consumer service`.

 ### Validate and approve registration/upgrade requests of other oracles